MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ## Step 3: Connection settings
 To connect to your ServiceNow data, you need your organization's **ServiceNow instance URL**.
 Your organization's ServiceNow instance URL typically looks like **https://&lt;your-organization-domain>.service-now.com**.

-Along with this URL, you'll need a **service account** for setting up the connection to ServiceNow and for allowing Microsoft Search to periodically update the ticket details based on the refresh schedule.
+Along with this URL, you'll need a **service account** to set up the connection to ServiceNow and to allow Microsoft Search and Microsoft 365 Copilot to periodically update the ticket details based on the refresh schedule.

 In ServiceNow, the task table is the base class for ticket management.
-It can be extended to create ticket applications such as incident, problem and change management.
+It can be extended to create ticket applications such as incident, problem, and change management.
 Learn more about [ServiceNow Task tables](https://docs.servicenow.com/bundle/washingtondc-platform-administration/page/administer/task-table/concept/c_TaskTable.html).

 The service account you use to configure a connection **must have** read access to the following ServiceNow table records to successfully crawl default ticket fields.